-At the Special City Council meeting on January 29, 2020 to discuss Economic Incentives for business growth, Council reviewed and supported the Business Assistance Loan Program (BALP).
-The Business Assistance Loan Program Provides Ioans up to \$300,000 to businesses within the City of Fort Bragg.
-Council also supported the Implementation of the Economic Development and Housing Development Incentives Manual.
+• At the Special City Council meeting on January 29, 2020 to discuss Economic Incentives for business growth, Council reviewed and supported the Business

+Assistance Loan Program (BALP).
+The Business Assistance Loan Program provides loans up to \$300,000 to businesses within the City of Fort Bragg.
+Council also supported the implementation of the Economic Development and Housing Development Incentives Manual.
 A CDBG Business Incentives Planning Grant would provide funds for a portion of the planning necessary for many priority programs within the Manual.

-- The Fire Station Rehabilitation is listed in the City's Capital Improvements Program.
+- The Financial Assistance Program (FAP) is consistent with City Priority Areas established in the City Council's April 2019 Goal Setting process, which included "Job Industry" to expand economic development opportunities through loans and grants.
+The FAP is designed for Microenterprise businesses (businesses with five or fewer employees) and provides small loans and grants to eligible businesses.
+It requires that the business be engaged in Technical Assistance activities to receive the loan funds.
+West Business Enterprise Center currently has Microenterprise Technical Assistance funding through county CDBG and would be the organization to provide Technical Assistance services to businesses seeking FAP.
+Due to COVID-19 many small businesses are in need of financial assistance. - The Fire Station Rehabilitation is listed in the City's Capital Improvements Program.
 The Fire District frequently repairs the roof and any obvious deterioration to the structure.
 However, the Fire District does not have sufficient funds to repair or replace the roof or fund the needed rehabilitation of the structure, with some areas of the station dating to 1947. - City Council has provided direction to staff on many occasions to continue the planning efforts necessary to complete the re-zoning of the Mill Site.
 The planning grant would provide funds to continue these efforts and help fund the required reports and studies to complete the Local Coastal Program Amendment. - On July 22, 2019, Council approved City Council Resolution 4185-2019 approving application for Statewide Park Program funding through State Parks (Prop 68).
 Due to the very competitive grant round (\$2.3 billion in applications with only \$254.9 million available) through Statewide Park Development and Community Revitalization, the Bainbridge Park Rehabilitation Project was not awarded.
 Leading up to the July 22, 2019 Council meeting, four community meetings were held to gather input.
 The Rehabilitation of Bainbridge Park is also in the City's Capital Improvements Program. - The City does not currently have a funded full time Code Enforcement Officer position.
-The program would increase Code Enforcement efforts resulting in a more proactive code enforcement program.
+The program would increase Code Enforcement efforts resulting in a more proactive code enforcement program. - The Emergency Response Plan has not been updated since 2015 and was approved by City Council on January 11, 2016.
+The current COVID-19 pandemic has shed light on the urgency to update the Plan to be better able to respond to emergencies in the community.
+The planning grant would provide funds to assist in updating the Emergency Response Plan, which would provide a more adequate response to the emergencies that the City has faced in recent months and in the years to come.